Reality of the quantum state: Towards a stronger {\psi}-ontology theorem: Ontological Assumptions

 The first major assumption is that a system has an underlying physical state described by an element $\lambda$ of a measurable space $(\Lambda,\mathcal{L})$, which is referred to as the \emph{ontic state} of the system.
 This may or may not coincide with the quantum state.
 The space of ontic states is analogous to classical phase space.
 Furthermore, it is assumed that each pure quantum state $\psi$ induces a probability distribution $\mu_\psi$ on $(\Lambda,\mathcal{L})$, such that preparation of the system in the quantum state $\psi$ results in an ontic state sampled according to the distribution $\mu_\psi$.
 It is also assumed that the outcome of any measurement on the system depends solely on its ontic state: the probabilities of obtaining particular outcomes $o \in O$ are determined by \emph{measurement response functions} $\xi_o: \Lambda \rightarrow \mathbb{R}^+$ with the property that, for all $\lambda \in \Lambda$,

-Note that for the purposes of this paper we need only consider measurements with finite outcome sets.
+Note that for the purposes of this article we need only consider measurements with finite outcome sets.
 Together, these assumptions encode the hypothesis that quantum systems should be described by some (possibly deeper or underlying) ontological theory.

-We will be particularly interested in situations in which pure quantum state preparations are drawn from some finite set.\footnote{To be technically precise, this set, equipped with its discrete $\sigma$-algebra, itself has the structure of a measurable space $(P,\Sigma)$.
+We will be particularly interested in situations in which pure quantum state preparations are drawn from some finite set \footnote{To be technically precise, this set, equipped with its discrete $\sigma$-algebra, itself has the structure of a measurable space $(P,\Sigma)$.
 It will be convenient to consider probability distributions $\mu$ on $(\Lambda \times P, \mathcal{L} \times \Sigma)$ such that $\mu( L \mid p ) = \mu_p ( L )$ for all $L \in \mathcal{L}$ and $p \in P$.
-This will allow us to reason in a rigorous manner about ontic state distributions which are conditioned on the preparation setting.}
+This will allow us to reason in a rigorous manner about ontic state distributions which are conditioned on the preparation setting.}.

 The second major assumption is that, whatever this ontological theory might be, its predictions should agree with those of quantum mechanics.
 No-go theorems arise when it is found that predictions disagree for certain classes of ontological theories.
 Experimental tests may then be proposed to rule in favour of the predictions of quantum theory on the one hand or certain kinds of ontological theories on the other, though to our current knowledge all experimental evidence points to the correctness of quantum theory.
 So far, the assumptions posited are, in one form or another, common to the no-go theorems of Bell, Kochen \& Specker, etc.